Guidjy/Guidjy/README.md

-<h2 align="left">Dedicated Computer Science student with a passion for programming and technology.
+<p align="left">Dedicated Computer Science student with a passion for programming and technology.
 Highly adaptable to new environments and a quick learner.
-Eager to gain professional experience in a prominent company, seeking to enhance my technical skills and contribute to innovative projects.</h2>
+Eager to gain professional experience in a prominent company, seeking to enhance my technical skills and contribute to innovative projects.</p>

 ###